YellowLineParking/WebApiThrottle/README.md

 WebApiThrottle
 ==============

+This fork of Stefan Prodan's WebApiThrottle adds support for throttling across server farms.
+The original library did not work well in this scenario for two reasons.
+First, it relied on `DateTime.UtcNow` to determine whether request limits had been exceeded, and this is not dependable in Azure App Service environments which make no guarantees about clock synchronization, and where multiple seconds of drift are common.
+(The library supports per-second throttling, which would require clocks to be synchronized to withou a small fraction of a second to work across server farms.)
+Second, its storage model for throttle counters was not amenable to concurrent use: it used separate read and update steps, relying on a process-wide lock to ensure consistency, an approach which is unworkable in a server farm.

+This fork modifies the throttle repository API to provide an atomic read-and-modify operation that removes the global lock previously required.
+It also pushes responsibilty for timekeeping into the storage provider, preventing problems caused by clock drift across web servers.

+I've updated the existing throttle store providers to the new model, but these all worked in-memory, so they all continue only to work on single-server systems.
+But I've added one new storage implementation that works for server farms.
+It runs on top of a Redis cache.
+The Redis cache becomes responsible for the timing measurements required to enforce throttling policies.
+(In particular, we rely on Redis's ability to expire entries automatically after a particular duration.)

+I've also modified the model used for distinguishing between clients.
+The original library was able to discriminate between different types of clients based on the presence of particular headers in the HTTP request.
+But it seemed to want non-standard headers, and it relied on the client being honest about which headers it set, which is not very secure.
+It also conflated distinctions between particular users, and distinctions between kinds of users into a single property.
+This is unhelpful if you want to assign different policy rules to different types of users, but to use the user identity to ensure each user is throttled in isolation.

+So I've split this out - you can indicate that throttling should be done independently for each User ID, and you can also define different rules based on the client type.
+And rather than trusting the client to provide its identity and type, we now have a model where the User ID can be extracted from a ClaimsIdentity associated with the request (which will work with any authentication mechanisms that uses this model) and there's an extensibility mechanism allowing applications to determine the client type either from the ClaimsIdentity or the request headers.
+Since code makes the decision at runtime, it no longer needs to be reliant on a simplistic check for the presence of headers.
+(E.g., it's possible to check the Authorization header for a correctly signed token, and to then extract, say, the user's groups from that to determine client type.
+Or you can just look at the claims if the token has already been processed upstream by an existing authentication component.)

+Original docs follow...

 ASP.NET Web API Throttling handler, OWIN middleware and filter are designed to control the rate of requests that clients can make to a Web API based on IP address, client API key and request route.
 WebApiThrottle package is available on NuGet at [nuget.org/packages/WebApiThrottle](https://www.nuget.org/packages/WebApiThrottle/).